feature-image

 The Dodgers have limited options to replace Mookie Betts

-While Betts’ slump is well-acknowledged, the bigger question is why the Dodgers are not replacing him.
 During Betts’ injury, Hyeseong Kim and Miguel Rojas divided the shortstop responsibility.
-And the worst part is that they both are struggling.
+But they are struggling.

-Then, Rojas also managed to hit just one homer so far, and what’s probably his last year with the Dodgers, Roberts would surely not plan to replace Mookie Betts with Rojas.
+Meanwhile, Rojas managed to hit just one homer so far, and what’s probably his last year with the Dodgers, Dave Roberts would surely not plan to replace Mookie Betts with Rojas.

-In comparison, despite his batting struggle, Betts brings up Gold Glove-caliber outfield play in right field to playing second base and shortstop.
+Despite his batting struggle, Betts brings Gold Glove-caliber right field play, along with playing second base and shortstop.
 So, till the time the Dodgers are not desperate about promoting someone from the minors, Mookie Betts is here to stay.
 Fans can only hope that he breaks out of the slump at the earliest.

 ADVERTISEMENT